Looking for some handy brainstorming techniques?

-By associating unrelated concepts together, you’re able to tackle the problem from new ways.
+By associating unrelated concepts together, you’re able to tackle the problem in a different way.

-This is an example from the Accidental Creative website:
+This a template from the Accidental Creative website:

 Here’s how it works:

-- Start with a challenge.
-This is the problem that you’re trying to solve.
+- Start with a challenge: This is the problem statement.

 - Role or WW( )D?
 That’s What Would (BLANK) Do?
 Here’s where it gets interesting.
-Who do you think could solve this problem for you?
-This is usually a celebrity or well-known person in your field.
-Let’s say you want to market a new social media platform but for dog owners.
-(Yes, they exist).
+Ask yourself this question: who do you think could solve this specific problem for you?
+Let’s say you want to market a new social media platform but for dog owners (yes, they exist)

-- Who could solve that problem for you?
+- Who is the answer to your question?
 Mark Zuckerberg.
 But also Cesar Milan.
-Or it could be a generic role, like the president of the largest pet owners Meetup in your area.
+Or it could be a generic role, like the president of the largest pet owners meetup in your area.
 You get the picture.
-This is also known as “figuring storming.”
+This is also known as figuring storming or role storming

-- A leader or project manager will throw out an idea
+- A team leader or facilitator will throw out a wild idea

-- Then, after a few minutes, the paper is passed to the next participant who then builds on the idea or adds another new idea.
+- Then, after a few minutes, the piece of paper is passed to the next participant, who then builds on the idea or adds another new idea

-Do this for four or five rounds with a group of 6 to 10 people and you’ll have a ton of ideas.
+Do this for four or five rounds with a group of people (6–10), and you’ll have a ton of ideas.

-Then the facilitator will review the ideas during a break, select the ones he or she likes best and then return to the group to build and construct a plan on those ideas.
+The facilitator will then review the ideas during a break, select the ones he or she likes best and then return to the group to build and construct a plan on those ideas.

 - No one knows exactly who wrote what and when

-- People are more free to express their ideas
+- People are freer to express their ideas

-The cousin to brainwriting, brainwalking is a similar concept, except people move instead of the paper.
+Cousin to brainwriting, the brainwalking technique is a similar concept, except people move instead of the paper.

 - If you start with 4 ideas, you’ll have 16 new ones just by combining them together.
 It may feel odd to combine the same idea together (like Idea 2 + Idea 2), but creativity will ensue, promise.